JayBazuzi/approvals.github.io/index.md

 > A picture's worth a 1000 tests.

-Unit testing asserts can be difficult to use.
-Approval tests simplify this by taking a snapshot of the results, and confirming that they have not changed.
+Sometimes unit testing asserts can be difficult to use. **Approval Tests** simplify this by taking a snapshot of the results, and confirming that they have not changed.

 In normal unit testing, you say `assertEquals(5, person.getAge())`.
 Approvals allow you to do this when the thing that you want to assert is no longer a primitive but a complex object.
 For example, you can say, `Approvals.verify(person).`